zongjieshen/RatesMarket/README.md

 ![](2022-05-16-13-31-51.png)

 #### Excel
+**Note:** Excel workbook name has to be named as 'MarketAddin.xlsm' to work, as xlwings requires the addin module and workbook name to be the same.
 In Excel after the xlwings Ribbon is loaded, click Import functions and type the formula
 ```
 =MarketCreate("baseMarket",valueDate,,buildItems)